Zonos/zonos-elements-readme/README.md

 # Prerequisites
 - Node.js (v18 or higher)
-- An API key for Zonos Checkout/Hello (please contact our support team [here](https://zonos.com/contact-sales) for more information)
+- An API key for Zonos Checkout/Hello (please contact our [support team](https://zonos.com/contact-support) for more information)

 # Installation
 There are two ways to initialize Zonos: via custom integration using a CDN or through npm installation.